RedWn/Source-Safe/README.md

 Run the following steps:

 - Copy `.env.example` to `.env`
-- Create an `SQLite` database file using `touch database/db.sqlite`.
+- Create a `MYSQL` database file called `sourcesafe`
-- Specify the database path which you have just created using the `DB_DATABASE` key in `.env`.
-(Path must be absolute)
-- Run `php artisan migrate:fresh --seed`.
+- Run `php artisan migrate:fresh --seed` to initialize the database.
-- Run `php artisan serve` to listen on the default port.
+- Run `php artisan serve` to listen on the default port (8000).